 EPA continues to hold duty holders to account.
 Where remedial notices or actions are required, follow up inspections will be carried out.

-The Taskforce and its established the interagency working group (which includes WorkSafe, Sustainability Victoria, Metropolitan Waste and Resource Recovery Group and Local Government Victoria) will continue to work closely together to identify, audit, and regulate sites through to June 2018.
+The Taskforce and its established the interagency working group (which includes WorkSafe, Sustainability Victoria, Metropolitan Waste and Resource Recovery Group and Local Government Victoria) will continue to work closely together to identify, audit, and regulate sites.

 When prioritising the identified recycling sites the Taskforce looked at a range of factors that included: